 - If an F-1 student is having specified initial academic difficulties, a temporary illness or medical condition, or needs fewer courses than a full course load in their last semester to complete the program of study. - If student needs a reduced course, please encourage student to speak with their DSO as soon as possible.
 Students cannot drop below a full course of study unless the DSO approves it and updates the student record in SEVIS.

 DSO Contacts

-Dr. Pamela Little, PDSO, pamela.little@aamu.edu, 256-372-4869, students last name M-Z.
+Dr. Pamela Little, PDSO, pamela.little@aamu.edu, 256-372-5418, students last name A-L.

-Ms. Beatrice Porter, DSO, Beatrice.porter@aamu.edu, 256-372-8122, students last name A-L.
+Ms. Atari Steele, DSO, atari.steele@aamu.edu, 256-372-5418, students last name M-Z.